Skip to main content

 Beware

-To achieve folder structure described above this build script overrides context and publicPath fields of the Webpack config you pass in.
+To achieve required structure this build script overrides context and publicPath fields of the Webpack config you pass in.